xdu-icpc/2019-summer-lecture-debug/README.md

 ## Beamer

-The beamer, with all errata fixed can be downloaded at [here](https://github.com/xdu-icpc/2019-summer-lecture-debug/releases/download/v2/beamer.pdf).
+The beamer, with all errata fixed can be downloaded [here](https://github.com/xdu-icpc/2019-summer-lecture-debug/releases/download/v2/beamer.pdf).

 ## Supplementary Material